AWCHLOCK Contactless Toilet Door Sensor

 Ensure the mag lock provides a normally closed (NC) signal when the door is shut.

-✔ Step-by-step checks (de-power system for 10 seconds after each step):
+Step-by-step checks (de-power system for 10 seconds after each step):

-Ensure the sensor is securely mounted on the wall, not dangling or handheld.
+Ensure the sensor is securely mounted—not dangling or held in hand.

-Verify the jumper next to the touch sensor relay is in place and functioning.
+Check the jumper next to the sensor relay is fitted and making properly.

-Use a multimeter to check voltage at the touch sensor (+V and 0V).
+Use a multimeter to check voltage across +V and 0V at the sensor.

-Ensure 0V is connected to the correct terminal, not the REM terminal.
+Confirm 0V is in the correct terminal, not the REM terminal.

-Disconnect the sensor from existing cabling and test it with a short cable directly to the power supply to rule out cable issues.
+- Disconnect the sensor from existing cabling and connect it directly to the controller on a short piece of cable to rule out cable issues.

-✔ Solution:
+Solution:

 -